zzzprojects/iOS-Tutorial/docs/pages/getting-started/sections-and-headings.md

 }
 ```

-Let’s run the application.
+Let's run the application.

 <img src="https://raw.githubusercontent.com/zzzprojects/iOS-Tutorial/master/docs/images/section-heading1.png">

 You can see the right data, but it still looks like one section, they are all just one after the other.
 Now we want to have headings for each section.
-So let’s go into Xcode and add a new method ` tableView(_ tableView: UITableView, titleForHeaderInSection section: Int) -> String?` and  return a string based on the section number.
+So let's go into Xcode and add a new method ` tableView(_ tableView: UITableView, titleForHeaderInSection section: Int) -> String?` and  return a string based on the section number.

 ```csharp
 func tableView(_ tableView: UITableView, titleForHeaderInSection section: Int) -> String? {